pabtomas/flagbox/DOCUMENTATION.md

 ## New box feature

-The main problem of *flagbox* is its box size limitation.
+The main problem of *Flagbox* is its box size limitation.
 In deed, even if you can put a large number for your box size (10, 15, 50 or why not 315204?), you will find quickly by yourself that navigating in your workspace will be more annoying by typing 15 times a comma than typing

 `cd /the/path/to/your/directory`.

-For this reason, I could not guarantee an efficient *flagbox* usage if your box size is higher than 4 flags.
-To allow you to keep an efficient *flagbox* usage without blocking you with only 4 flags, *flagbox* defines `,?` and `?,` aliases.
+For this reason, I could not guarantee an efficient *Flagbox* usage if your box size is higher than 4 flags.
+To allow you to keep an efficient *Flagbox* usage without blocking you with only 4 flags, *Flagbox* defines `,?` and `?,` aliases.
 These aliases allow you to go to next or previous box cyclicly.
 If your current box is not empty and is the last in your cycle, going to the next box will build a new one.
 Building a new box, keeps the marks you defined in